State Wildlife Biologists Predict Good Waterfowl Hunting in Ohio

-COLUMBUS, OH –-(Ammoland.com)- COLUMBUS, OH – Ohio waterfowl hunters should have good opportunities to take some of the most popular species of waterfowl, based on the findings of biologists at the U.S. Fish and Wildlife Service.
+COLUMBUS, OH –-(AmmoLand.com)- Ohio waterfowl hunters should have good opportunities to take some of the most popular species of waterfowl, based on the findings of biologists at the U.S. Fish and Wildlife Service.

-Closer to home, the Upper Great Lakes states showed average habitat conditions and similar production of mallards as last year.
+Closer to home, the Upper Great Lakes states showed above average conditions and good production of mallards this year.
 The Upper Great Lakes are the primary breeding range for mallards harvested in Ohio.
-Mallards are Ohio's number one harvested duck and can be found throughout the state.
+Mallards are Ohio’s number one harvested duck and can be found throughout the state.

 Wood ducks, the second most important duck to Ohio hunters and the state’s number one breeding duck, appear to have had a fair production year.
 Late summer dry conditions may concentrate birds, but a variety of hunting locations should be available for Ohio hunters.